 “Sit down.”
-I glared at his hand, identical to mine, but without a mark on it.
+I glared at his hand, identical to mine, but soft and without a mark on it.
 I hated every inch of him, his every movement.
 I was sick of his fraud.

 I walked slowly over to the bed, paused and resumed my scrutiny of that hand as it continued to pat the bed.
 Like so many times before, Dad was being conciliatory and loving as best he could.
 I just stared at the hand until he moved it to rest on his belly next to his other one.
 I sat down at the foot of the bed, as far from his hidden wrinkles, colored hair, and painted side-burns as possible.

 He reached in my direction. ” I can’t touch you.
 Come closer.”